yatyichung/FollowBee/README.md

 # <img width="30" src="https://user-images.githubusercontent.com/78622789/181378764-42969d2a-9069-483d-99cf-8eb18e61f2fe.png">FollowBee

-This website is created using Node.js.
-It allows user to enter a city they want to visit/travel, the website will then return a list of nearby hotels and attractions based on the location inputted.
+FolloBee allows user to enter a city they want to visit/travel, the website will then return a list of nearby hotels and attractions based on the location inputted.

+This website is built using Node.js, Express.js, Pug, and Axios to fetch three APIs (<a href="https://rapidapi.com/GeocodeSupport/api/forward-reverse-geocoding/" target="_blank">Forward & Reverse Geocoding</a>, <a   href="https://rapidapi.com/tipsters/api/booking-com/" target="_blank">Booking.com</a>, <a href="https://rapidapi.com/apidojo/api/travel-advisor/"  target="_blank">Travel Advisor</a>).

 ---